-PFASs Physiochemical Constants
+3.0 Physiochemical Constants

-A summary of physiochemical constants used to predict the fate and transport of the targeted PFASs and generate EALs is provided in Table 3a.
-References for physiochemical constants assigned to individual compounds are summarized in Table 3b.
-Primary sources include (in order of preference):
+A summary of physiochemical constants used to predict the fate and transport of the targeted PFASs and generate EALs is provided in Table 2a.
+References for physiochemical constants assigned to individual compounds are summarized in Table 2b.
+Primary sources include:

-- 1. US Environmental Protection Agency, CompTox Chemistry Dashboard (USEPA 2017); - 2.
-Oak Ridge National Laboratories, Risk Assessment Information System (ORNL 2020); - 3.
-Interstate Technology and Regulatory Council, Per- and Polyfluoroalkyl Substances (ITRC, 2020) - 4.
-European Chemicals Agency, Support Document for HFPO-DA and It's Salts/Acyl Halides as Substances of Very High Concern (ECHA, 2019)
+- 1. US Environmental Protection Agency, CompTox Chemistry Dashboard; - 2.
+Oak Ridge National Laboratories, Risk Assessment Information System; - 3.
+Interstate Technology and Regulatory Council, Per- and Polyfluoroalkyl Substances; - 4.
+European Chemicals Agency.

 Physiochemical constants published by ORNL are used to generate USEPA Regional Screening Levels and were selected if available (USEPA 2019b).
-As noted in Table 3b, many of the constants were taken from the USEPA CompTox Chemistry Dashboard.
+As noted in Table 2b, many of the constants were taken from the USEPA CompTox Chemistry Dashboard.
 Limited, additional constants were available in PFAS-specific guidance published by ATSDR and the European Chemical Agency.
 Although not specifically referenced in the table, Henry's Constants for a number of PFASs are also available from Sander (2015).

-The mobility of PFASs in the environment is governed by each chemical's solubility, volatility and tendency to sorb to organic carbon and clay.
-The solubility of PFASs varies widely between compounds and can be dependent on site-specific conditions that promote degradation and transformation into other compounds.
 Values for the solubility of the PFASs listed in Table 1 were obtained from the USEPA CompTox Chemical Dashboard (USEPA 2017).
 All of the values are predicted from models rather than directly measured.
 Confidence in the reliability of the values is moderate to low.

-Volatility can be categorized in terms of both a chemicals Henry's Law Constant and vapor pressure.
-By default in HEER Office EHE guidance, a chemical is considered to be volatile and subject to emission to ambient air if the Henry's number is greater than >0.00001 atm m3/mole and molecular weight is less than 200 (HIDOH 2017; USEPA 2019b), and "semi-volatile" if the molecular weight is greater than 200.
+Volatility can be categorized in terms of both a chemical's Henry's Law Constant and vapor pressure.
+By default in HEER Office EHE guidance, a chemical is considered to be volatile and subject to emission to ambient air if the Henry's number is greater than 0.00001 atm m3/mole and molecular weight is less than 200 (HIDOH 2017; USEPA 2019b), and "semi-volatile" if the molecular weight is greater than 200.
 With the exception of perfuorobutanoate (PFBA-), all of the listed PFASs can be classified as nonvolatile.
 Perfuorobutanoate is classified as semivolatile (see Table 1).
 This initially suggests that samples to be tested for PFBA- should be subsampled for testing prior to air drying in order to prevent potential loss due to volatilization (refer to HIDOH TGM Section 4.2.6.4).
+Some fluorotelomer alcohols meet criteria for volatile compounds (e.g., 6:2 FTOH).
+The lack of published toxicity factors precludes inclusion of these compounds in the EALs at this time.

 Henry's Law constants for the PFASs listed in Table 1 were obtained from the USEPA CompTox Chemical Dashboard.
 Values presented are modeled rather than directly measured, however, decreasing confidence in their accuracy.
 Vapor pressures are also presented for anion forms of PFASs in the CompTox Chemical Dashboard.
-Vapor pressures presented for the anion forms of three compounds PFPeA- and PFHxA-, exceed 1 mm Hg and, under HIDOH guidance, would likewise be classified "semi-volatile" (HIDOH 2017a).
+Vapor pressures presented for the anion forms of two compounds, PFPeA- and PFHxA-, exceed 1 mm Hg and, under HIDOH guidance, would likewise be classified "semi-volatile" (HIDOH 2017a).
 This again suggests that samples to be tested for these chemicals should be subsampled for testing prior to processing.